Kilbirnie

-Kilbirnie (Cill Bhraonaigh) is a small town of 7,280 (as of 2001) inhabitants situated in the Garnock Valley area of North Ayrshire, on the west coast of Scotland.
+Kilbirnie (Cill Bhraonaigh) is a town situated in the Garnock Valley of North Ayrshire, on the west coast of Scotland.
 It is around 20 mi southwest of Glasgow and approximately 10 mi from Paisley and 13 mi from Irvine respectively.
 Historically, the town's main industries were flax production and weaving before iron and steelmaking took over in the 19th and early 20th centuries.
 The suburb of Kilbirnie in the New Zealand capital of Wellington is named after the town.